mitchell-lang/docs/README.md

-There is functionality in the Standard Basis Library, such as network access, that will work in the evaluation environment, but that will not cross-compile to the architecture that Mitchell is intended to target.
+There is functionality in the Standard Basis Library, such as network access, that will work in the evaluation environment, but that will not cross-compile to the novel hardware architecture that Mitchell is intended to target.

 So that you can write programs that read input from disk, we have left this functionality in place.
 However, please keep all of your IO in one place in your